-Purchased at the Tattersalls December Yearling Sale, this 'Plus 10 bonus' registered colt is by Ruler Of The World.
+Purchased at the Tattersalls December Yearling Sale, this 'Plus 10 bonus' registered and is by Ruler Of The World.
 Read about his sire here: https://coolmore.com/stallions/ruler-of-the-world/ https://www.alshaqabracing.com/en/thoroughbreds/ruler-world

-Rarely at Middleham Park, are we able to afford a horse whose genes suggest he could be good enough to win an Epsom Derby or a ParisLongchamp Prix de L'Arc de Triomphe, however through our undying search for quality, we have a yearling here who is as likely, as pretty much any horse in Europe, to be contesting such prizes in two years' time.
+Rarely at Middleham Park, are we able to afford a horse whose genes suggest he could be good enough to win at the top table, however through our undying search for quality, we have here, one who is as likely, as pretty much any horse in Europe, to be contesting such prizes.

-Our Ruler Of The World colt possesses significantly stronger genes than any of his MPR predecessors and he affords us a genuine opportunity to compete with the blue bloods of racing, in the middle distance 3yo and 3yo+ Blue Riband races around Europe.
-Our yearling's father, Ruler Of The World, won the iconic Epsom Derby himself no less and has had only one crop to race to date as a stallion, yet he's already sired the Group 1 winner Iridessa, winner of the Fillies' Mile (a race won in 2017 by Laurens).
+This son of Ruler Of The World possesses significantly stronger genes than any of his MPR predecessors and he affords us a genuine opportunity to compete with the blue bloods of racing, in the middle distance 3yo and 3yo+ Blue Riband races around Europe.
+His father, Ruler Of The World, won the iconic Epsom Derby himself and he's already sired the multiple Group 1 and Grade 1 winner Iridessa.
 He looks to be making a tip top stallion, as his sire Galileo would suggest he could.
 Only No Nay Never and Ruler Of The World have sired Group 1 winners from their first crops in 2018.
-The future for both stallions looks particularly bright.